Today's Articles

 *Edith DeVoe was born on this date in 1921.
 She was a Black nurse.
 Edith Mazie DeVoe was born in Washington, D. C. to Sadie Frances (née Dent) and Joseph Edward DeVoe.

-Her parents were employed in government service, and the family consisted of four children, Elizabeth, Edith, Joseph, and Sadie.
+Her parents were employed in government service, and the family consisted of four children: Elizabeth, Edith, Joseph, and Sadie.
 Her brother died in 1934, and both of her sisters became nurses.
-She completed her primary education attending Randall Junior High and Dunbar High Schools.
+She completed her primary education at Randall Junior High and Dunbar High Schools.
 DeVoe enrolled in nursing school with her sister Elizabeth at the Freedman's Hospital nursing school, graduating in 1942.
 She then supplemented her education with public health nursing courses at the St. Philip School of Nursing in Richmond, Virginia.
 A family consumer service advocate, DeVoe began her career working for the Visiting Nurse Association.

 On April 18, 1945, one week after the first black Navy nurse, Phyllis Mae Daley, was assigned active duty, DeVoe was commissioned as an ensign in the United States Navy Reserve.
 She was assigned her first active duty on June 13, 1945, and served for two years during World War II at the Boston Navy Yard.
 In mid-1947, she was assigned to the Naval Mine Warfare Test Station in Solomons, Maryland.